 - Selective Obliviousness: Arabella reacts to hers and Roger's financial ruin this way, to the extent that she comforts herself by going shopping.

 - Sexless Marriage: Roger and Arabella don't quite have one, but their marriage is so passionless that they might as well.
 When they sell their house after Roger loses his job, Roger goes into their bedroom and thinks that they must have had sex in there sixty times: once a month for five years.

-- The Thing That Would Not Leave: Shahid's friend Iqbal, who invites himself to stay, is an incredibly annoying house guest, stays for seven month, and to add insult to injury leaves incriminating evidence of his interest in jihadism which gets Shahid arreted for terrorim.
+- The Thing That Would Not Leave: Shahid's friend Iqbal, who invites himself to stay, is an incredibly annoying house guest, stays for seven months, and to add insult to injury leaves incriminating evidence of his interest in jihadism which gets Shahid arrested for terrorism.